-This protocol inherits its name from the fact that it closely resembles the popular Pioneer protocol used throughout the A/V industry.
+This protocol inherits its name from the fact that it closely resembles the popular Pioneer protocol used throughout the A/V industry. used interchangeably.
+All com with the Carriage Return cha the hexadecimal value 0x0D.

 The protocol is ASCII-based.
 Upper or lower case characters can be used interchangeably.
 All commands and responses are terminated with the Carriage Return character.
 This character is represented by the hexadecimal value 0x0D.